Code4Community/Code4Community.github.io/tutorials/setup.md

 ## Part 1: Create A Github Account

-After everything has been installed on your computer you will need a [GitHub account](https://github.com/join){:target="blank" rel="noopener"} so that we are able to work collaboratively on coding projects.
+First and foremost, you will need a [GitHub account](https://github.com/join){:target="blank" rel="noopener"} so that we are able to work collaboratively on coding projects.

 ![](../images/tutorials/setup/github-account.JPG)